bobeatslollipop/bobeatslollipop.github.io/README.md

 I took part in the Directed Reading Northwestern's math department.

 **Directed Reading Program**\\
 In my sophomore year, I participated in Math department's directed reading program, where I read 6 chapters of Linear Representations of Finite Groups with [Wenyuan Li](https://wenyuanli1995-math.github.io/).
-I like

 # Misc.
 I have written two articles on 知乎 (Chinese version of Quora?) about theoretical computer science.
 Here's a [link](https://zhuanlan.zhihu.com/p/643661983) to them.